sekyb/chucktooth/readme.md

 # ChuckTooth.py

 `chucktooth` is a Python script that scans a specified directory for files containing potentially sensitive information.
-It detects patterns such as IP addresses, emails, passwords, API keys, secrets, credit card numbers, and more.
+It detects patterns such as IP addresses, emails, passwords, API keys, secrets, credit card numbers, crypto addresses, and more.
 The results are output to a detailed Excel report, including summary charts.

 ---